multunus/Open-Playbook/README.md

 Salary = ((Base Salary for Role * Skill Level) + Leadership Component) *  Flexibility Component

-For more clarity, hereís a snapshot from the spreadsheet:
+For more clarity, here‚Äôs a snapshot from the spreadsheet:

 ![Salary Formula Snapshot](https://raw.githubusercontent.com/multunus/Open-Playbook/master/Images/salary_formula_snapshot.png)

 Some key concepts you need to know:

 **Role:** The Role is your primary responsibility.
-The "Role Amount" is what we refer to as the ìBase Salaryî - that is, the *primary* determinant of the compensation for anyone in that role.
+The "Role Amount" is what we refer to as the ‚ÄúBase Salary‚Äù - that is, the *primary* determinant of the compensation for anyone in that role.

 **Skill Level:** This is the level or depth of expertise that you have in your role.
 The spreadsheet includes definitions for each of our current skill levels.

-**Leadership Component**: Youíre assigned a leadership level if you have significant positive influence on others on the team either:
+**Leadership Component**: You‚Äôre assigned a leadership level if you have significant positive influence on others on the team either:

-* Directly (for example, youíre playing the assigned role of a "Team Lead") or,
+* Directly (for example, you‚Äôre playing the assigned role of a "Team Lead") or,

 * Indirectly (for example, you contribute significantly to the community through your open source efforts)

 **Notes:**

 * Leadership at the company is by invite only.
-Weíre always looking for more leaders - so you can rest assured that you will be personally invited to formally join the leadership team.
+We‚Äôre always looking for more leaders - so you can rest assured that you will be personally invited to formally join the leadership team.

 * When will you be invited?
-When youíve demonstrated for a significant length of time (usually 6 months or more) a deep understanding of our culture and a desire and skill to grow your colleagues to become better professionals.
+When you‚Äôve demonstrated for a significant length of time (usually 6 months or more) a deep understanding of our culture and a desire and skill to grow your colleagues to become better professionals.

 **Flexibility Factor:** While most of our employees are full time, this factor makes it possible for individuals in exceptional circumstances to spend less time working.
 Use the flexibility factor if you or your manager think you fall in that category.

 **Notes:**

-* To ensure that we continue to encourage [Sustainable Pace](http://www.sustainablepace.net/what-is-sustainable-pace) at the company, thereís a cap on the Flexibility factor at 1.
+* To ensure that we continue to encourage [Sustainable Pace](http://www.sustainablepace.net/what-is-sustainable-pace) at the company, there‚Äôs a cap on the Flexibility factor at 1.
 1 is also the default value for this component [since, you will most probably fall into the "quite flexible" category and not otherwise]

-* For two people with the same Role, Skill Level and Leadership component - there will no difference in compensation - assuming theyíre both *at least* "quite flexible".
+* For two people with the same Role, Skill Level and Leadership component - there will no difference in compensation - assuming they‚Äôre both *at least* "quite flexible".

 ### <a name="salary-sheet"></a> The Open Salary Sheet

-Hereís our open [Salaries Spreadsheet](https://docs.google.com/a/multunus.com/spreadsheets/d/1uAZM0QU4AQl7JvrEoYO1_7YWWiWNUOR0uUASTdGLJGk/edit?usp=drive_web) [If youíre not an employee, please use this [Public template](https://docs.google.com/spreadsheets/d/1MhoSHHSpOKYPM1Nx5n2XmjlK2ddouxL6byqEH0fZS2s/edit#gid=1267023075)].
+Here‚Äôs our open [Salaries Spreadsheet](https://docs.google.com/a/multunus.com/spreadsheets/d/1uAZM0QU4AQl7JvrEoYO1_7YWWiWNUOR0uUASTdGLJGk/edit?usp=drive_web) [If you‚Äôre not an employee, please use this [Public template](https://docs.google.com/spreadsheets/d/1MhoSHHSpOKYPM1Nx5n2XmjlK2ddouxL6byqEH0fZS2s/edit#gid=1267023075)].

 * It includes key financial data of our company and also the salaries of everyone in the company.
 So please make sure to protect the confidentiality of the spreadsheet.